Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Access AI

-\textbf{Recent works: } Many AI-based studies have been done to solve interference management issues. \begin{itemize} \item ML approaches: In \cite{112}, the authors consider uplink interference management in multi-user LTE cellular networks with the aid of data-driven ML.
+\textbf{Recent works: } Many AI-based studies have been done to solve interference management issues. \begin{itemize} \item {Conventional AI/ML approaches:} In \cite{112}, the authors consider uplink interference management in multi-user LTE cellular networks with the aid of data-driven ML.
 A strategy for power control is necessary to adjust the transmit power on the transmission channels for interference balance among users under the settings of cell-specific power control parameters in LTE networks.
 Then, a stochastic leaning-enabled gradient algorithm is developed to determine optimal power control parameters in a fashion interference among user channels is maintained in an acceptable level for improving the data rate in LTE networks.
 The work in \cite{113} solves the issue of inter-cell interference which is caused by two or more neighbour cells using the same frequency band in OFDMA networks through a decentralized RL approach.
 Different from the previous study, the authors focus on the spectrum assignment for interference control among cells.
-To formulate a learning problem, each cell is regarded as an agent which determines optimally an amount of spectrum resource based on obtained context information (i.e. average signal to interference ratio (SIR)/chunk in the cell and user throughput).
-Concretely, the proposed scheme demonstrates its high performance in cellular deployments in terms of spectral allocation efficiency and SINR enhancement as well as QoS fulfilment. \item DL approaches: To investigate the potential of DL in interference management for wireless communications, the authors in \cite{116} suggest a DNN architecture to develop a real-time optimization scheme for time sensitive signal processing over interference-limited channels in multi-user networks.
-By introducing a learning process, the relationship between the input and the output of conventional signal processing algorithms can be approximated and then the DNN-based signal processing algorithm can be implemented effectively in terms of low computation complexity and better system throughput (high spectrum efficiency and low user interference levels).
+To formulate a learning problem, each cell is regarded as an agent which determines optimally an amount of spectrum resource based on obtained context information (i.e., average signal to interference ratio (SIR)/chunk in the cell and user throughput).
+Concretely, the proposed scheme demonstrates its high performance in cellular deployments in terms of spectral allocation efficiency and SINR enhancement as well as QoS fulfilment. \item {Advanced AI/ML approaches:} To investigate the potential of DL in interference management for wireless communications, the authors in \cite{116} suggest a DNN architecture to develop a real-time optimization scheme for time sensitive signal processing over interference-limited channels in multi-user networks.
+By introducing a learning process, the relationship between the input and the output of conventional signal processing algorithms can be approximated and then the DNN-based signal processing algorithm can be implemented effectively in terms of high learning accuracy (98.33\%), low computational complexity and better system throughput (high spectral efficiency and low user interference levels).
+Moreover, a joint DL-enabled scheme of interference coordination and beam management is presented in \cite{117} for dense mmWave networks.
+The ultimate objective is to minimize the interference and enhance the network sum-rate with respect to beam directions, beamwidths, and transmit power resource allocations.
+To do so, a beamforming training is required to establish directional links in IEEE 802.11ay.
+Then, the BM-IC is formulated as a joint optimization problem that is approximated by a DNN network through an iterative learning procedure.
+Also, the interference management problem is considered in \cite{120} that concentrates on in the context of vehicle-to-vehicle (V2V) communications.
+In fact, in the complex vehicular networks, a large number of V2V links results in a high interference level, which degrades the overall performance of the involved network, such as high latency and less transmission reliability.
+By introducing an RL concept where each V2V link acts as an agent and spectrum usage and power allocation are determined using CSI and mutual information among channels, a DRL architecture is built to provide a unified network observation model for adjusting resource allocation among vehicles to avoid high interference on V2V links.
+Lastly, another solution for interference management is presented in \cite{121} from the QoS perspective.
+To evaluate QoS of massive MIMO cognitive radio networks in terms of transmission rate and interference, a user selection approach is proposed in using a deep Q-learning.
+Two key cognitive radio scenarios are taken into consideration, including radio networks with available and unavailable CSI knowledge at the secondary base station.
+While the former case can be considered with a conventional programming tool to formulate and solve the optimization problem of power allocation, the later case is realized by using a Deep Q-learning scheme.
+The base station is regarded as an agent which senses the cognitive radio environment and makes decisions on how much power resource should be allocated to each secondary user so that interference in the network is minimal. \end{itemize}